This country-specific Q&A provides an overview to real estate laws and regulations that may occur in Japan.

 Is it possible to create mortgages over real estate and how are these protected and enforced?

-When an event of default under a mortgage occurs, and the applicable mortgagee adopts the method of a secured real property auction, the applicable mortgagee can initiate the secured real property auction by filing an application for foreclosure with an execution court.
-The execution court shall, in order to commence the secured real property auction, issue a commencement order for a compulsory auction in which it will declare that the real property shall be seized for the obligee.
-In the process under the Civil Execution Law, the property owner is given certain opportunities to contest, and secured creditors with perfected liens, creditors with judicial liens, and the tax authorities will be given a chance to register their claims with the court.
-The court will then order an appraisal to set a minimum bid for the auction, and the sale at auction will extinguish any liens on the property, with title immediately passing to the winning purchaser.
-The court will then distribute the sales proceeds in order of priority.
-Tax liens will have priority over mortgages only to the extent that the underlying taxes were due and unpaid prior to the provisional registration of the applicable mortgage.
+Upon an event of default under either a senior or junior mortgage, the applicable mortgagee can initiate the foreclosure process by filing an application for foreclosure and making a deposit with the court for expenses in connection with the foreclosure and auction proceedings.
+The court then issues a commencement order which is served on the property owner and attaches the property in favour of the foreclosing mortgagee, preventing the property owner from further transferring or encumbering the property while the foreclosure process is underway.
+In the process, the property owner is given certain opportunities to contest (substantive disputes by the property owner will require a separate proceeding in the District Court) and secured creditors with perfected liens, creditors with judicial liens and the tax authorities will be given a chance to register their claims with the court.
+The court will then order an appraisal to set the minimum bid for auction, and the sale at auction will extinguish any liens on the property and title will immediately pass to the winning purchaser.
+The court will then distribute the sale proceeds in order of priority.
+Tax liens will have priority over mortgages only to the extent that the underlying taxes were due and unpaid prior to provisional registration of the applicable mortgage.

 Are there material costs associated with the creation of mortgages over real estate?